 Nordic Countries Pavilion

 Embedded Architectures: Challenging the Architecture – Nature Divide

 James Taylor-Foster with John Helmfridsson, Michael Hensel, Beate Hølmebakk, Eero Lundén

 Dr. Sumaya Al-Solaiman (curator), Jawaher Al-Sudairy (curator), Abdulrahman Gazzaz (architect), Turki Gazzaz (architect), Abdulelah bin Abdulaziz Alsheikh

 17 November Teatro alle Tese 2:30 pm

 Approaches of repair

-Mauro Baracco, Louise Wright - Baracco+Wright Architects, and Linda Tegg (curators) / Nina Bassoli (architect and journalist, Lotus International, Polimi)
+Mauro Baracco, Louise Wright - Baracco+Wright Architects, and Linda Tegg (curators) in conversation with Nina Bassoli (architect and journalist, Lotus International, Polimi)

 21 November Teatro alle Tese 2:30 pm